 The short, simple answer is that couples therapy works by helping couples identify and manage their unique challenges.
 While a couples counselor’s approach may vary, couples therapy sessions typically revolve around three elements:

-- A focus on specific issues, such as jealousy or codependency.
+- A focus on specific issues, such as jealousy, codependency, or dissatisfied sex life.

 - Change-oriented interventions, which will guide the two partners to better relationship satisfaction.

 - A clear outline of treatment objectives to track progress and paint a clear picture of where the couple is headed.

 In addition to regular couples therapy sessions, the couple may be asked to attend a few individual sessions.
 This will allow their counselor to get to know each individual better, assess each of their personal needs, and develop the best plan moving forward.

 What Are the Different Types of Couples Counseling?

 As we mentioned above, a couples counselor’s approach may vary — why?
 Because there are many different types of relationship counseling that can be utilized.
 The couples therapists at Thriveworks pull from different approaches to therapy, including the Gottman Method (as developed by John Gottman).
 These decisions are based on the couples’ specific needs, an essential component of Sparkworks that leads to successful outcomes.